 - Design and implement a comprehensive fundraising plan for both annual and capital campaign needs.

 - Create innovative strategies for securing new and untapped resources.

-- Oversee the planning, organization and execution of special events.
+- Partner with the Communications team for planning, organization and execution of special events.

 - Seek, develop and track grant proposals.

 - Strengthen the culture of philanthropy across the organization, demonstrating how employees can become increased advocates for MAAC in the community.